galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 {: .hands_on}

 While this is running you might use your time to read the Models of sequence evolution and Bootstrapping sections above.
 (Though actually, you may not get that much time.)

-> <hands-on-title>Visualising your tree</hands-on-time>
+> <hands-on-title>Visualising your tree</hands-on-title>
->
+> 1. View your tree!
+> 2. What are the bootrap values near the root of the tree?
+Do you think those branches are well supported?
+> 3. Which do you think is the biggest well-supported clade?
 {: .hands_on}

 <!-- # Phylogenetic Networks